 When David Van Dusen and Craig Ayliffe each moved away from Bolinas for other pursuits, they left behind a thriving museum, a gift to the community.
 Board member Margi De Greeve and President of the Board Sandy Magid guided the museum into its next phase.

-After years of volunteer service Linda Samuels became the first paid staff person of the museum as the Director / Curator.
-Samuels created exhibitions that ranged from fine art to environmental and historic issues and established the museum’s most important annual fundraising events:the Bolinas Museum Annual Art Auction and the annual holiday Mini Show.
+After years of volunteer service, Linda Samuels became the first paid staff person of the museum as the Director / Curator.
+Samuels created exhibitions that ranged from fine art to environmental and historic issues and established the museum’s most important annual fundraising events: the Bolinas Museum Annual Art Auction and the annual holiday Mini Show.
 In 1994 Linda left the museum to pursue other career interests.
 Joyce Clements also left the Board to focus on her work as a professional artist.
-Together they had had created a solid platform for the organization and expanded the vision of what was possible.
+Together they had created a solid platform for the organization and expanded the vision of what was possible.

 In 2006, Lucy Van Sands Seeburg (Vandy) became Executive Director.
-A long time Bolinas resident, she brought a background in the arts, and dedication to continued excellence and development of the organization.
+A long-time Bolinas resident, she brought a background in the arts, and dedication to the continued excellence and development of the organization.
 One of Vandy’s first actions was to renovate the museum’s history room with funds donated in the memory of Amy Jordan, who spent most of her ninety-plus summers in Bolinas.
 The crowded opening celebration for the new light-filled history exhibition space included many descendants of early Bolinas families who came from far and wide.
-Vandy enlivened the use of the courtyard with many yearly series of courtyard concerts, art talks and dynamic events such as the colorful Dia De Las Madres Mother’s Day party.
-She also created an outreach program to Hispanic families.
-The last Annual Art Auction that she organized in 2012, brought in the highest profit of its 20 year history.
-Vandy retired at the end of September, 2012.
+Vandy enlivened the use of the courtyard with many yearly series of courtyard concerts, art talks, and dynamic events such as the colorful Dia De Las Madres Mother’s Day party.
+She also created an outreach program for Hispanic families.
+The last Annual Art Auction that she organized in 2012, brought in the highest profit of its 20-year history.
+Vandy retired at the end of September 2012.
 Artist Dieter Tremp served as Curator of Exhibitions from 2006-2012.

 Curator of Coastal Marin Art & History Elia Haworth joined the staff in 1999 and serves many facets of the organization including creating history room exhibits, curating exhibitions of local artists, and managing the museum on weekends.
-Chris Borg is the Office Manager & Development Associate and Nicole Frazer is the Registrar & Exhibition Coordinator.
-The small staff, Board members and volunteers and supporters work together to bring diverse high quality exhibitions and events to the community and visitors.
+Chris Borg was the Office Manager & Development Associate and Nicole Frazer was the Registrar & Exhibition Coordinator.
+The small staff, Board members and volunteers, and supporters work together to bring diverse high-quality exhibitions and events to the community and visitors.

 The Museum’s complex of historic buildings is the stage for our visitors’ experience.
 They house our five galleries, a suite of offices, art and history archives storage, and spaces for other community businesses.
-These buildings have their own interesting stories dating back to the late 1800s when Bolinas was a little town growing around it’s embarcadero with an economy that was, until 1933, dependent on busy schooner traffic between Bolinas and the markets of San Francisco.
-These structures have served the community in a great variety of ways including as saloon and boarding house, meat market with post office, antiques store, county library, restaurant, water department office, surf board fabrication shop, wood shop, beauty salon, galleries, art studios, offices, stores, apartments and more.
+These buildings have their own interesting stories dating back to the late 1800s when Bolinas was a little town growing around its embarcadero with an economy that was, until 1933, dependent on busy schooner traffic between Bolinas and the markets of San Francisco.
+These structures have served the community in a great variety of ways including as saloon and boarding house, meat market with post office, antique store, county library, restaurant, water department office, surfboard fabrication shop, woodshop, beauty salon, galleries, art studios, offices, stores, apartments and more.

 Over the decades Bolinas residents have picked up and moved many of the town’s buildings including the museum’s structures.
 The photograph above shows the original setting of our buildings.
 Left, the big saloon with its distinctive doorway is facing the street corner.
 After the 1906 earthquake, the little market building (right) was moved behind the saloon and today it serves as our Photography and Coastal Marin Artists galleries.
 In 1935, owner Henry Hoirup had the big saloon building picked up and rotated ninety degrees to join it to a hotel that had been built next door.
 Today, visitors enter the main gallery through that corner doorway, which is now in the courtyard.